 While the University's climate, soils and other environmental-based research helps drive policy and decision making for land management, water management and other issues across the Great Basin and beyond, the University also helps communities through outreach programs and resource identification.

-Many of the programs are led by researchers such as Jay Davison, who specializes in crop irrigation strategies for drought, alternative crops and area forage; Ed Smith, a natural resource specialist who gives advice on wildfire threat reduction to homes, and Extension Educator JoAnne Skelly who advises homeowners on low-water-use plants, plant care for drought (including lawn), water-efficient landscaping, firescaping and diagnosing plant stress problems.
-Cooperative Extension has dozens more specialists throughout the state to help Nevada's communities respond.
+Many of the programs are led by researchers such as Jay Davison, who specializes in crop irrigation strategies for drought, alternative crops and area forage; Ed Smith, a natural resource specialist who gives advice on wildfire threat reduction to homes; and Extension Educator JoAnne Skelly who advises homeowners on low-water-use plants, plant care for drought (including lawn), water-efficient landscaping, firescaping and diagnosing plant stress problems.
+Cooperative Extension has dozens more specialists throughout the state to help Nevada's communities respond in the short-term and prepare for the long-term.

 Preparing for the long-term